cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

    $ poetry build
    $ poetry publish

-Building the package is done with the `python build`_ command.
-This command generates *distribution packages* in the ``dist`` directory of your project.
+Building the package is done with the `python build`_ command, which generates *distribution packages* in the ``dist`` directory of your project.
-These are compressed archives which an end-user can download and install on their system.
+These are compressed archives that an end-user can download and install on their system.
 They come in two flavours:
 source (or *sdist*) archives, and binary packages in the wheel_ format.

-Publishing the package is done with the `python publish`_ command.
-This command uploads the distribution packages to your account on PyPI_, the official Python package registry.
+Publishing the package is done with the `python publish`_ command, which uploads the distribution packages to your account on PyPI_, the official Python package registry.